Skip to main content

 • .wasm in module resolution extensions

-• path aliases for common Wasm libraries (for example, ffmpeg, imagemagick, and tesseract) so imports resolve correctly at runtime
+• Path aliases for common Wasm libraries (for example, ffmpeg for media processing, imagemagick for image manipulation, and tesseract for OCR) so imports resolve correctly at runtime.

 This reduces boilerplate when importing Wasm modules from extension scripts/pages.